Make-School-Courses/SWE-2.1/Assignments/weekly-plan.md

 # Weekly Plan

 What will you try to accomplish during each week of your work experience?
-Note that these goals will likely change once you get to the job.
+Note that these goals will likely change once you get to the job (feel free to edit and make this a living document).

 **Copy and fill this out and email to your coach before your internship/job starts**